lnce-dward/Dela-Rosa-Lance-Edward-V.---ACP-Final-Project/README.md

   - `login.py`: Handles user authentication and redirection to the dashboard.
   - `register.py`: Manages new user registration.
   - `dashboard.py`: Provides the main interface for health tracking.
-  - `database.py`: Contains the database logic and queries.

 ## Installation and Usage
 ### Prerequisites